Sherpa-Cash/gitbook/README.md

 ### What is Sherpa Cash?

 Sherpa Cash is a fully decentralized protocol for private transactions based on zkSNARKS.
-It is a fork of Tornado Cash.
+Our protocol is basically a proxy between the sender and receiver to keep transactions private and anonymous.
+It is also a fork of Tornado Cash.
 The project and team are formed by engineers from established Avalanche DeFi projects.

 ### The goal of Sherpa Cash